Phase 3: Verify

 These symbols are contained within some scope.
 The types of scopes present in a .mm script can be found in the enum named ScopeType in the verifier/types.rs file.
 The concept of scopes in this context is the same as in other programming languages.
 A scope defines where variables and functions are accessible based on their location in a program.

 In the context of whamm! there are some scopes that exist but aren't accessible to the end-user.
-Consider the probe specification: provider:package:event:mode.
-Each part of this specification really has its own scope.
+Consider the probe match rule: provider:package:event:mode.
+Each part of this match rule really has its own scope.
 This enables each part to introduce its own helpful global variables and functions that the user can leverage to write more expressive instrumentation!
 These provided globals and functions are added to the AST in the whamm_parser.rs file.
-See the probes syntax documentation for a helpful CLI tool that enables the user to see what is in-scope for any given probe specification.
+See the probes syntax documentation for a helpful CLI tool that enables the user to see what is in-scope for any given probe match rule.

 Problems / Workarounds